Alexander Martin: Revolutionary War

 By 1774, Martin had become a judge of the Salisbury District.
 When the American Revolutionary War began, he was commissioned as a lieutenant colonel (September 1, 1775) under Colonel Robert Howe.
 He was promoted to colonel (April 10, 1776) over the 2nd North Carolina Regiment when Colonel Howe was promoted to Brigadier General.
 The regiment was initially part of the North Carolina State troops and joined George Washington's Continental Army on November 28, 1775.
 In October 1777, at the Battle of Germantown, thick fog caused Martin and the soldiers under his command to mistake British troops for Continental soldiers.
 After this debacle, Martin faced a court-martial for cowardice.
 Though not convicted, Martin resigned from the army due to stress and poor health on November 22, 1777.

 In 1778, Martin was elected to the North Carolina Senate while still recuperating from his military service.
 His tenure in the Senate was eventful: he served as president of the Senate's Board of War and, in 1781, became acting governor of North Carolina when the sitting governor, Thomas Burke, was kidnapped by Tories.
 In 1782, the General Assembly elected Martin governor of North Carolina.
 While the cessation of hostilities had eliminated the gravest threat to North Carolina, the end of the Revolution posed many challenges, the most pressing of which was how to treat Tory and Loyalist property.
 Martin resisted popular pressure to confiscate and redistribute this property, instead advocating its return to all except for North Carolina's more infamous Tories.

-After Martin's gubernatorial term ended, he returned to the General Assembly, where he soon became the speaker of the Senate.
+After Martin's gubernatorial term ended, he returned to the General Assembly, where he once again became the speaker of the Senate.
 In 1787, the General Assembly elected him as a delegate to the Federal Constitutional Convention in Philadelphia, where the difficulties of the U.S. government under the Articles of Confederation would be weighed.
 Martin arrived in Philadelphia before the start of the convention and stayed until late August, a few weeks before the convention's close.
 He played little public role in the debates there and was not appointed to any of the convention's committees.
 He seconded several minor motions, none of which profoundly affected the course of the convention.
 Because Martin left the Federal Convention early, he did not sign the Constitution.

 In 1788, Martin sought election to the Hillsborough Constitutional Convention, where North Carolina would consider ratifying the Constitution.
 A proponent of the Federal Constitution, Martin was helpless in the face of a wave of Anti-Federalist sentiment in North Carolina.
 Delegates were selected county by county, and Martin, who lived in the predominantly Anti-Federalist Guilford County, ran at a disadvantage.
 His opponent in the election – the Anti-Federalist Presbyterian minister David Caldwell – won a seat, as did four of his congregation.
 Martin was the only delegate to the Federal Convention who sought election to a state convention and lost.